-Why is testosterone important?
+Why is Testosterone Important?

-What are the symptoms of low Testosterone?
+What are the symptoms of low T?

 While most men see their testosterone levels start to drop with age, you could experience low T in your 20s or 30s.
 And your sex drive isn’t the only thing at risk of low T. Symptoms of low T can be physical, cognitive, or sexual.
 And most men will only experience a select few.
 Signs of low T are often subtle and can include: